 3D Secure is currently the markets preferred method to authorise an online card transaction (digital wallets, such as PayPal and Amazon Pay, have other methods).

-The main benefit to you the merchant when using 3D Secure is the liability shift, meaning the card issuer (i.e. Visa, Mastercard) will accept liability for charge backs.
+The main benefit to you the merchant when using 3D Secure is the liability shift, meaning the card issuer (i.e. Visa, Mastercard) will accept liability for charge backs on fraudulent transactions.

 What do I need to do?

-Hopefully there is nothing you need to do, however there may be some minor actions, we’ll talk you through them:
+Hopefully there is nothing you need to do, however there may be some actions which we’ll talk you through:

-- If you are only using PayPal and or Amazon Pay, there are no required actions
+- If you’re using PayPal (excluding: PayPal Website Payments Pro) or Amazon Pay, there are no actions required

-Below are the supported and recommended payment gateways with Sellerdeck Desktop and some guidance on them:
+Below are payment gateways with Sellerdeck Desktop and information on 3D Secure v2: